 In 1990, following the fall of communism, he moved to Hungary and founded the first commercial television station, TV2, which he managed until 2002.
 After a very successful career he turned his back on the world of media and moved to a small mountain village in Spain.
 Since then, he has devoted his life to writing, which is not altogether surprising as he had previously published two collections of poems and five books of prose.

 Returning to the spiritual aspirations of his youth, he decided to walk the 780 km distance of El Camino, the pilgrimage in northern Spain.
 His novel El Camino – the Road was born of this life-changing experience.
 It became an instant bestseller in Hungary.

 He continued his spiritual quest in Tibet, spending several weeks in Tibet’s most ancient monastery in Samye where few Westerners have ever been admitted.
 He participated in the ritual of circumambulating Mount Kailash, the holiest mountain of the Eastern religions and recorded his experiences in The Soul in Tibet.
 Two weeks after its release, the book jumped to the top of the Hungarian bestseller lists.

 The enthusiastic reception made him aware that his spiritual quest will not be complete until he has discovered all five world religions for himself.

 Visiting a few Muslim countries, he devoted himself to the study of the most divisive religion of our times: Islam.
 His book, Bridge over the Bosphorus has proved to be yet another bestselling novel.

 His novel, Banaras – the Gate, invites the reader to India, introducing the ancient, living world of Hinduism.
-The protagonist of the novel finds in Banaras the gate to the soul.
+The protagonist of the novel finds the gate to the soul in Banaras.